-If you have damaged or very brittle hair, even weekly once protein treatment would do good.
+If you have very damaged or very fine hair, weekly once protein treatment would do good.
 You can also alternate between deep conditioning treatments and protein treatments if it suits your hair.

 Purpose of this is to strengthen hair so it must be used sparing if your hair is not much damaged.
-Too many protein treatments can make hair dry (Curly and wavy hair require even more moisture and conditioning) hence we should always apply deep conditioning treatment following a protein treatment.
+Too many protein treatments can make hair dry and curly and wavy hair require more moisture and conditioning treatments.

 What to use for protein treatment?